Zhang-XC/dioxin-models/README.md

    ```

 ## Results
-Simulation results are saved in the `results/` directory, mirroring the structure and naming conventions of the input files.
+After running the models, the results will be saved in the `results/` directory, mirroring the structure and naming conventions of the input files.